Jim McGovern (British politician): Parliamentary career

 He was first elected to the British House of Commons at the 2005 general election for Dundee West with a 14.6% majority, following the retirement of the sitting Labour MP Ernie Ross.
 Since 2005, he has served on the Scottish Affairs Committee.
 Between 2007 and 2008, he served as the Parliamentary Private Secretary to Pat McFadden, the Minister of State at the Department for Business, Enterprise and Regulatory Reform, before resigning over the row surrounding the privatisation of Royal Mail.
 He was re-elected in 2010 with a majority of 19.6%.

 McGovern lost his appeal against the Independent Parliamentary Standards Authority's rejection of a £23.90 single rail ticket from Dundee to Glasgow in April 2013.
 The Sunday Herald reported that Parliamentary authorities determined that the detour was unconnected to McGovern's official work as an MP.
 He had been attending a Labour Party event in Glasgow.
 IPSA revealed that its bill for defending against McGovern's appeal was £27,000, to be met by the taxpayers.

+In February 2013, McGovern voted against the Marriage (Same Sex Couples) Act 2013, opposing the legalisation of same-sex marriage within England and Wales.
+The MP subsequently declined to vote during the bill’s third and final reading.

 On 3 April 2015, McGovern announced he would not stand at the 2015 general election, citing ill health.